devsecblueprint/the-herald/CONTRIBUTING.md

 3. **Set up Terraform Cloud:**

-   - Update the organization name in the Terraform configurations (`terraform.tfvars`) to match your local or test environment.
+   - Update the organization name in the Terraform configurations (`provider.tf`) to match your local or test environment.
    - Initialize and validate Terraform:

      ```bash